PascalBM/php-blackjack/README.md

      This sets the property `lost` in the `player` instance to true.
    - `stand` does not have a method in the player class but will instead call hit on the `dealer` instance. (you have to do nothing here)

-## M
+## How did it go?

 #### Day 1
+Following the instructions until exercise 7 went well.
+The instructions were clear and the links were useful to understand how objects and classes works in php.
+It was a lot of information for an introduction for the first time OPP.

-exercise 7 was really hard to understand because i didn't read it well. after reading it once more and writing it down.
+Exercise 7 was really hard to understand because I didn't read it well.
+After reading the once more and writing it down.
 It was more clear to me how the constructor work.
+There was also a faq where they explained what they mean with initiate.

 #### Day 2

-The exercise went quite slow from now
+The exercises went quite slow after struggling with the exercise 7-9 I lost to much time by figuring it out and trying to understand it.
+I also asked the others for help and tips.

+## Conclusion?
+It was an amazing project to introduce you to OPP in PHP and an enjoyable game. ☺